cse110-sp21-group2/to-do-journal-app/README.md

 ## About

+Head to our Web App: [To Do Journaling Web App](https://to-do-journaling.herokuapp.com/)

 Two-Do is a digital bullet journal system focused on delivering students with the best organisational tool to keep track of their day to day student life.

 ## CI/CD